-A fee must be paid for each test taken and any applicant cancelling the test with less than 24 hours' notice will not be refunded the fee.
-Failure to attend the test without prior notification will be classed as a failure.
+A fee is payable for each test taken and any applicant cancelling the test with less than 24 hours' notice will not be refunded the fee.
+Failure to attend the test without prior notification is considered a failure.

-Applicants who have been licensed previously by Blackpool Council will not be required to pass a knowledge test if their last licence expired less than three years prior to the date of the new application.
+Applicants previously licensed by Blackpool Council will not be required to pass a knowledge test if their last licence expired less than three years prior to the date of the new application.

-4.2.6 Customer Service Training
+6.10.
+Customer Service Training